pymupdf/PyMuPDF-Layout/llama_parse_results/markdowns/page_32.md

-# NAVWEPS 00-80T-80
+**NAVWEPS 00-80T-80
-# APPLICATION OF AERODYNAMICS
+APPLICATION OF AERODYNAMICS
-# TO SPECIFIC PROBLEMS OF FLYING
+TO SPECIFIC PROBLEMS OF FLYING**

 invitation for trouble of many sorts.
 The normal and emergency procedures applicable to each specific airplane will insure the proper operation of the equipment.

-## (3) Operating Limitations

-The operation of the airplane and powerplant must be conducted within the established limitations.
+(3) *Operating Limitations.* The operation of the airplane and powerplant must be conducted within the established limitations.
 Failure to do so will invite failure or malfunction of the equipment and increase the operating cost or possibly cause an accident.

-## (4) Flight Characteristics

-While all aircraft will have certain minimum requirements for flying qualities, the actual peculiarities and special features of specific airplanes will differ.
+(4) *Flight Characteristics.* While all aircraft will have certain minimum requirements for flying qualities, the actual peculiarities and special features of specific airplanes will differ.
 These particular flight characteristics must be well known and understood by the pilot.

-## (5) Operating Data

-The performance of each specific airplane defines its application to various uses and missions.
+(5) *Operating Data.* The performance of each specific airplane defines its application to various uses and missions.
 The handbook operating data must be available at all times to properly plan and execute the flight of an aircraft.
 Constant reference to the operating data will insure safe and effective operation of the airplane.

 Great time and effort are expended in the preparation of the flight handbook to provide the most exact information, data, and procedures.
-Diligent study and continuous use of the flight handbook will ensure that the greatest effectiveness is achieved from the airplane while still operating within the inherent capabilities of the design.
+Diligent *study* and continuous *use* of the flight handbook will ensure that the greatest effectiveness is achieved from the airplane while still operating within the inherent capabilities of the design.

-A military aircraft is shown in flight over water, creating a dramatic spray pattern as it flies at low altitude.
-The aircraft appears to be a jet fighter with swept wings and is captured in a black and white photograph that emphasizes the dynamic water spray effects around the aircraft.
+[Photograph showing a military jet aircraft in flight against a cloudy sky background.
+The aircraft appears to be flying at low altitude with spray or clouds visible below it.]

 412